pyplan/pyplan-ide/docs/index.md

 **Pyplan** allows consolidating into a single graphical environment all corporate Data Analytics and Decision Support needs.
-It is meant to simplify Business Analyst introduction to Data Science with Python, and provide at the same time, computer power, robustness, huge quantity of open source tools and corporate governance.
+It is meant to simplify Business Analyst introduction to Data Science with Python

 Among its most prominent features you will find: